 The unique constant rate distribution for a simple, undirected, finite path is a discrete version of Gilbert's sine distribution.

-Open the simulation of the discrete sine distribution.
+The app below is a simulation of the discrete sine distribution.
 The length of the path \(m\) can be varied with the scrollbar, and the rate constant \(\alpha\) is shown to the right of the scrollbar.

 It seems surprising that a sine distribution would govern the most random way to put points in a path, but seen through the lens of spectral graph theory, the result is much clearer.
 So often, other areas of mathematics inform the theory presented here.
 As the simulation suggests, the discrete sine distribution, properly scaled, converges to the continuous sine distribution as \(m \to \infty\).